actionless/pikaur/README.md

 #### [sync]

 ##### DevelPkgsExpiration (default: -1)
-when doing sysupgrade count all devel (-git, -svn, -bzr, -hg, -cvs) packages older than N days as being upgradeable.
+When doing sysupgrade, count all devel (-git, -svn, -bzr, -hg, -cvs) packages older than N days as being upgradeable.
 -1 disables this.
 0 means always upgrade.
 Passing `--devel` argument will override this option to 0.

 ##### AlwaysShowPkgOrigin (default: no)
-when installing new packages show their repository name even if they are coming from one of the official Arch Linux repositories.
+When installing new packages, show their repository name, even if they are coming from one of the official Arch Linux repositories.

 ##### UpgradeSorting (default: versiondiff)
-when upgrading packages sort them by `versiondiff`, `pkgname` or `repo`.
+When upgrading packages, sort them by `versiondiff`, `pkgname` or `repo`.

 #### [build]

 ##### KeepBuildDir (default: no)
-don't remove `~/.cache/pikaur/build/${PACKAGE_NAME}` directory between the builds.
+Don't remove `~/.cache/pikaur/build/${PACKAGE_NAME}` directory between the builds.
 Will be overriden by `-k/--keepbuild` flag.

 ##### KeepDevBuildDir (default: yes)
-when building dev packages (`-git`, `-svn`, etc) don't remove `~/.cache/pikaur/build/${PACKAGE_NAME}` directory between the builds.
+When building dev packages (`-git`, `-svn`, etc), don't remove `~/.cache/pikaur/build/${PACKAGE_NAME}` directory between the builds.
 `No` value will be overriden by `KeepBuildDir` option and `-k/--keepbuild` flag.

 ##### SkipFailedBuild (default: no)
-always skip the build if it fails and don't show recovery prompt.
+Always skip the build if it fails and don't show recovery prompt.

 ##### DontEditByDefault (default: no)
-always default to no when prompting to edit PKGBUILD and install files.
+Always default to no when prompting to edit PKGBUILD and install files.

 ##### NoEdit (default: no)
-don't prompt to edit PKGBUILD and install files.
+Don't prompt to edit PKGBUILD and install files.
 Will be overriden by `--noedit` and `--edit` flags.

 ##### NoDiff (default: no)
-don't prompt to show the build files diff.
+Don't prompt to show the build files diff.
 Will be overriden by `--nodiff` flag.

 ##### GitDiffArgs (default: --ignore-space-change,--ignore-all-space)
-flags to be passed to `git diff` command when reviewing build files.
+Flags to be passed to `git diff` command when reviewing build files.
 Should be separated by commas (`,`).

 ##### AlwaysUseDynamicUsers (default: no)
-always isolate the build using systemd dynamic users.
+Always isolate the build using systemd dynamic users.
 Will be overriden by `--dynamic-users` flag.

 #### [colors]